aleph2c/miros/docs/_sources/introduction.rst.txt

 them from needlessly spreading over multiple pages and becoming more complicated than the code that they were suppose to describe.

-Once you understand how to draw these types of pictures, you can pack a tremendous amount of behavioral complexity into them.
+The diagrams were easy to explain and they were easy to turn into software.

 For this reason statecharts have been used to:

 1. Allow software to write itself to automatically find better software algorithms
 2. Create extremely complex engineering systems (F35)